 Birmingham Whiplash Lawyers

 Did you or a loved one suffer whiplash in a car accident in Alabama that was caused by another party’s negligence?
 Do not think that your injury is too “minor” to recover compensation.
+Our Birmingham car accident lawyers can help.

 Whiplash, otherwise known as cervical acceleration/deceleration (CAD) syndrome, is a prevalent injury in motor vehicle crashes.
 Whiplash is especially common in rear-end accidents, even those occurring at low speeds.
-Unfortunately, many insurance companies are inclined to denying whiplash claims as being fraudulent.
+Unfortunately, many insurance companies are inclined to deny whiplash claims as being fraudulent.

 Our firm can work closely with your medical care providers to get the evidence necessary to prove the extent of your injury.
-We can examine your case when you call (205) 324-1212, or contact us online, to take advantage of a free consultation.
+We can examine your case when you call (205) 324-1212, or contact us online to take advantage of a free consultation.

 Do I Need A Whiplash Lawyer?